aineko-m/iveeCore/README.md

 - MySQL 5.5 or newer or derivate (MariaDB, Percona Server)
 - Steve Ronuken's EVE Static Data Export (SDE) in MySQL format with industry tables

 However, with just that you won't have access to the EMDR market data feed and thus lack any pricing and cost/profit calculation capabilities, as this requires the ZMQ PHP bindings.
-Since ZMQ is a not a standard module you'll need (at least terminal) root access to whatever box you plan on running the EMDR client on. iveeCore can also easily make PHP scripts use more RAM than what is typically configured on shared hosting offers (for instance, for parsing the CREST data php requires 84MB RAM), so a VPS is likely the minimum required setup for full functionality.
-A VM on a desktop is fine too.
+Since ZMQ is a not a standard module you'll need (at least terminal) root access to whatever box you plan on running the EMDR client on. iveeCore can also easily make PHP scripts use more RAM than what is typically configured on shared hosting offers (for instance, for parsing the CREST data PHP 5.3 requires 84MB RAM), so a VPS is likely the minimum required setup for full functionality.
+[A VM on a desktop is fine too](http://k162space.com/2014/03/14/eve-development-environment/).

 For best performance, using Memcached is highly recommended.
 Also using APC is recommended for faster application startup.
+Using PHP 5.4 or newer will reduce memory usage of iveeCore by about a third compared to 5.3.

 With increasing number of tracked regional markets, the database size and load from the EMDR client also increases.